1.) Bitch, Please: There’s How Many Grams of Sugar in that Yogurt?

 You don’t really want to answer.

 You leave your room, wander down the hall past the concierge, and sit on a bench and smoke a cigarette outside the Fairfield Inn.

 You cry because you know you’ll be crying a lot.
-It’s overwhelming.
 You smoke knowing it won’t help.

-For the next month(s) you know you will cry over the cookies you’ll be forced to eat (Oreos.
+For the next month(s) you’re sure you will cry over the cookies you’ll be forced to eat (Oreos.
 So many Oreos), the high-calorie granola you’ll be instructed to finish (What, no fat-free?), and the Glazed Doughnuts you would’ve avoided like the plague (Hello, Dunkin) had you previously had the chance.

 You slink back to your hotel room, shifting your eyes away from the gaze of the people sitting in the lobby.

 You bought some leggings today.
 Do people dress up in rehab?

-You crawl into bed with your oversized t-shirt.
-Will you make friends.
+Crawl into bed with your oversized t-shirt.
+Do you make friends in rehab?
 God, you hope they’re not loony bins.

-And then the morning comes and you’re unsure whether to eat.
-Should you starve yourself before?
-Should you have one last binge?
+And now the morning comes and you’re unsure whether to eat.
+Should you starve before?
+One last binge?

 You decide on a banana and half a cookie.

 This is the first day of your life, you like to think – even if it’s cheesy.

-You pick up your things around the room; sit in front of the mirror and apply make up and scowl at your hair.
+You pick up your things around the room; sit in front of the mirror and apply make up; scowl at your hair.

 You don’t have a straightener, a blow dryer, nor a curler.
 A subtle reminder that you aren’t allowed those things when you’re crazy.

 You’re outside smoking a cigarette when the driver pulls up.